 - Where a deceased person was married out of community of property, there may be specific provisions in his antenuptial contract in regard to his immovable property, which may override his wishes in terms of his Last Will and Testament. - Where a deceased person was married in community of property one half of his estate is owned by his surviving spouse as a consequence of the marriage.
-The other half of the immovable property will devolve either in terms of the deceased's Last Will and Testament or according to the rules of intestate succession (where applicable). - If the deceased bequeathed his immovable property to his surviving spouse (either by way of Last Will and Testament or by intestate succession), the following taxation consequences are applicable: - Estate duty There is no estate duty payable on all property accruing to a surviving spouse [Section 4q of the Estate Duty Act (45 of 1955)]. - Transfer duty: There is no transfer duty payable. - Capital Gains Tax (CGT) consequences: are discussed on page 46.
+The other half of the immovable property will devolve either in terms of the deceased's Last Will and Testament or according to the rules of intestate succession (where applicable). - If the deceased bequeathed his immovable property to his surviving spouse (either by way of Last Will and Testament or by intestate succession), the following taxation consequences are applicable: - Estate duty There is no estate duty payable on all property accruing to a surviving spouse [Section 4q of the Estate Duty Act (45 of 1955)]. - Transfer duty: There is no transfer duty payable. - Capital Gains Tax (CGT) consequences: immovable property bequeathed to a surviving spouse does not incur capital gains tax, as this will be subject to roll-over relief.